Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 • Tent: Lightweight three-season tent or bivy.
 I use a Big Agnes Copper Spur HV UL2

 • Tent Liner: This will protect the bottom of your tent from abrasive sand.
 Don’t buy an expensive liner to match your tent.
 A thick plastic sheet costs pennies and will do the trick.
-I bought a large sheet from a hardware store, and cut it to size.
+I purchased a large sheet from a hardware store, and cut it to size.
 I’ve been using it for nearly 20 years!

 • Sleeping bag: Unless it’s a mid-winter trip a bag rated to 30º or 40º is sufficient.
 My preference is Western Mountaineering down bags.